Kuanhao-Chao/splam/docs/source/content/annotation_evaluation.rst

     **We provide a new approach to evaluate transcripts by counting how many bad splice junctions are in a transcript!**

 You can run Splam on **(1) annotation files** or **(2) assembled transcripts**.
-Splam outputs the scores of every donor and acceptor site.
+Splam outputs the score of every donor and acceptor site.
 By using these scores,

-1. You can get an overview of what is the quality of all the introns (splice junctions) inside your annotation file.
+1. You can get an overview of the quality of all introns (splice junctions) inside your annotation file.

-2. You **(I)** have an overview of what's the quality of the assembled transcripts.
-Furthermore, you can **(II)** assess each transcript by checking how many bad splice junctions a transcripts have, which can be a good filtering criteria for assembled transcripts.
+2. You can assess each transcript by checking how many bad splice junctions a transcript has, which can be a good filtering criteria for assembled transcripts.

-3. There are more potential usage to be explored!
+3. There are more potential usages to be explored!

 |